-It was first introduced in Japan, where it was called the VIC-1001 and included Japanese character support.
+It was first introduced in Japan in 1980, where it was called the VIC-1001 and included Japanese character support.
 It proved such a hit that some Japanese companies cancelled their plans for lower-cost computers.
 The VIC-20 became available in the rest of the world in 1981.
 Commodore sold 800,000 units in 1982 and was able to build up to 9,000 a day.

 VIC stands for Video Interface Chip, the component that lets the VIC-20 display color.
 As for the 20, nobody knows for sure.
-The VIC-20 displays 22 characters of text per line and 23 lines of text (506 Bytes, just over half as much memory at the PET and 40-column CBM models used), and with a 16 KB memory cartridge it has 21 KB of RAM, but Michael Tomczyk, Commodore’s VIC Czar, says the number just sounded friendly.
+The VIC-20 displays 22 characters of text per line and 23 lines of text (506 Bytes, just over half as much memory at the PET and 40-column CBM models used), and with a 16 KB memory cartridge it has a total 21 KB of RAM, but Michael Tomczyk, Commodore’s VIC Czar, says the number just sounded friendly.

-The VIC-20 used the same 1 MHz 6502 CPU found in the PET and Apple II, but it was equipped with far less memory than other 1980 machines – just 5 KB, of which 3.5 KB was available for programs.
-It used the PETSCII character set, had 4 function keys on the right, worked with an Atari joystick, and had a cartridge slot for games, programs, and memory expansion to a maximum of 40 KB (BASIC can only access 27.5 KB of memory).
+The VIC-20 uses the same 1 MHz 6502 CPU found in the PET and Apple II, but it is equipped with far less memory than other 1980 machines – just 5 KB, of which 3.5 KB is available for programs.
+It uses the PETSCII character set, has 4 function keys on the right, works with any DE-9 Atari compatible joystick, and has a cartridge slot for games, programs, and memory expansion to a maximum of 40 KB (BASIC can only access 27.5 KB of memory).

-Perhaps the most popular accessory was the Commodore 1530 C2N-B Datasette, which was much less expensive than a floppy drive, besides which the 1540 floppy drive, the model designed to work with the VIC-20’s disk drive port, wasn’t available until 1982.
+Perhaps the most popular accessory was the Commodore 1530 C2N-B Datasette, which was much less expensive than a floppy drive – besides which the 1540 floppy drive, the model designed to work with the VIC-20’s disk drive port, wasn’t available until 1982.

-Text adventures from Adventure International were put on cartridge and generated over $1.5 million in sales for Commodore.
+Text adventures from Adventure International were put on cartridges and generated over $1.5 million in sales for Commodore.

-Commodore developed the first modem to retail for under US$100 for the VIC-20, and the VICModem became the first modem to sell 1 million units.
+Commodore developed the first modem to retail for under US$100 for the VIC-20, and the 300 bps VICModem became the first modem to sell 1 million units.
 A later version, the 15670, supports 1200 bps operation.

-Commodore sold over 1 million units, and in 1982 it was the best selling computer on the market.
-But it was about to be eclipsed by a more expensive upstart, and Commodore ended up dropping its price below $100 in April 1983.
-Commodore production of the VIC-20 ended in 1984.
+Commodore sold over 1 million VIC-20s, and in 1982 it was the best selling computer on the market.
+But it was about to be eclipsed by a more expensive upstart, and Commodore ended up dropping VIC’s price below $100 in April 1983.
+Production of the VIC-20 ended in 1984.